usdlike/stablecoin-contract/README.md

 Thus this jetton represents a [standard TON jetton smart contracts](https://github.com/ton-blockchain/token-contract/tree/369ae089255edbd807eb499792a0a838c2e1b272/ft) with additional functionality:

+- Added Manager role for external contract

+- Admin can change Manager address

-- Admin of jetton can make transfers from user's jetton wallet.
+- Admin of jetton or Manager can make transfers from user's jetton wallet.

-- Admin of jetton can burn user's jettons.
+- Admin of jetton or Manafer can burn user's jettons.

-- Admin of jetton can lock/unlock user's jetton wallet (`set_status`).
-If the status is not set to zero, then the user's wallet is locked, the user cannot make transfers; Admin can make transfer even if wallet locked.
+- Admin of jetton or Manager can lock/unlock user's jetton wallet (`set_status`).
+If the status is not set to zero, then the user's wallet is locked, the user cannot make transfers; Admin or Manager can make transfer even if wallet locked.

 - Admin of jetton can change jetton-minter code and it's full data.